Last updated: 10 June 2015

 - Common features in all VFX Forth systems

-VFX Forth for Linux is a 32 bit x86 Forth built from the same code tree as the Windows and DOS versions; please refer to the Windows version for a more detailed description of aspects common to all versions, e.g. code generation.
+The VFX Forth for Linux family consists of 32-bit x86 and 32-bit ARM versions built from the same code tree as the Windows and DOS versions; please refer to the Common features page for a more detailed description of aspects common to all versions, e.g. code generation.

-The v4.6 release is available.
+The current release is v4.7.
 This release includes code generation changes, an improved shared library interface, the GTK+ cross-platform GUI code, a port of Bernd Pasan's Minos and Theseus GUI designer, and Hanno Schwalm's fJACK audio interface.

-Free downloads of VFX Forth for Linux are available from the Southampton server.
+Free downloads of the x86 version of VFX Forth for Linux are available from the Southampton server.
 Login as "public" with a blank password.
 Select the VfxLinEval directory.
 Please read the file ReadMe.Linux.txt before you install the system.
 The 32 bit VFX Forth for Linux version is available in rpm and deb packages for 32 bit and 64 bit x86 Linux variants, and as a tarball.
 VFX Forth for Linux also works on FreeBSD with the Linux compatibility layer installed.

 The paid-for releases include more features and a version for embedded use on 386 and 486 class CPUs, such as those in the Ebox range of low-cost industrial/network PCs.

 A customer said: